Vector Embeddings

 A token is the smallest unit of text processed by Snowflake Cortex LLM Functions, approximately equal to four characters of text.
 The equivalence of raw input or output text to tokens can vary by model.

-For more information on billing of Cortex LLM Functions, see Cortex LLM Functions Cost Considerations.
-For general information on compute costs, see Understanding compute cost.
+For more information about billing of Cortex LLM Functions, see Cortex LLM Functions Cost Considerations.
+For general information about compute costs, see Understanding compute cost.